 - pilot will not stay lit

 - · burners will have delayed ignition

 - · heater will not produce specified heat

-- for propane/LP units, propane/LP gas supply may be low
+- · propane/LP gas supply may be low

 You may feel your gas pressure is too low.
-If so, contact your local propane/LP or natural gas supplier.
+If so, contact your local natural or propane/LP gas supplier.